Vicki Gunvalson Slammed For Celebrating Successes As ‘RHOC’ Co-Stars Leave The Show

 — AllThingsRH (@AllThingsRH) January 28, 2017

-These days, Vicki is dating a new man and fans may get to know more about him on the upcoming season of The Real Housewives of Orange County.
+These days, Vicki is dating a new man, and fans may get to know more about him on the upcoming season of The Real Housewives of Orange County.
 And she may be excited to share her new life, even though Meghan King Edmonds and Heather Dubrow won’t be filming the show with her this spring.

 What do you think of Vicki Gunvalson celebrating her own successes during the same week that her Real Housewives of Orange County co-stars are announcing their exits from the show?
 Are you surprised that Vicki isn’t saying anything about her co-stars leaving?